 - Friday and Saturday, May 2-3, 8 a.m. to 4 p.m.: A full day of planting at the work site, a short walk from camp.

 - Sunday, May 5, 8 a.m.: We can head home mid-morning.

 The landowner has a great camping area of scattered junipers along the river where we can spread out.
 However, there are really no particular improvements other than a fire pit and some tables.
 ONDA will provide some additional amenities such as shade/rain tarps and extra chairs.
 The access road is an un-maintained dirt road, but it is not too much for a Subaru, or even an adventurous sedan driven carefully (in good weather).

-The difficulty rating for this trip is lower than in past years, because of the lower number of plants we will install this year, and because of the use of some pre-augured holes.
+The difficulty rating for this trip is lower than in past years, because of the use of some pre-augured holes.
 As always, everyone is encouraged to work at their own pace; and there are always a variety of different tasks of different intensity levels to choose from to best suit each individual’s interests and abilities.
 Other than that, this is comfy car camping.

 Trip highlights and challenges:

 - The satisfaction of making a large, relatively instantaneous, impact to a great area that you are sure to love.